antcim/automarker_deploy/README.md

 In our project we divided the roles as follows:
 - In the `model` directory there are the functions that interact directly with the database.
 To interact with the database we use ***Prisma***, Prisma is an open source next-generation ORM (Object-Relational Mapping).
 This directory is identified as the *database layer*.
-- The `api` directory contains all the *bussiness logic* and takes care of managing the requests that arrive directly from the *persistent layer*.
+- The `api` directory contains all the *bussiness logic* and takes care of managing the requests that arrive directly from the *persistence layer*.
+We also made another api since the NextJS runtime does not allow the use of the shell execution module available in the nodejs runtime.
+This api is run in parallel with the site and is found in the `compiler_api` folder.
 As mentioned above, we have unified the business layer and the persistence layer into one layer.
 - Finally, the `pages` directory (excluding the `api` directory) contains all the front-end files with which the user interacts.
 This is identified as the *presentation layer*.

 ## Automarker Deployed with Docker Compose